Our Waste Disposal Peak Waste Recycling

 Shrink Wrap Minimising plastic

 Shrink Wrap is a transparent plastic film used to secure products.
 We currently use shrink wrap to protect and contain all of our products during their delivery process to retail stores.
-However, in our efforts to become more environmentally friendly, we aim to have removed all shirk wrap from our packaging by the end of 2022.
+However, in our efforts to become more environmentally friendly, we aim to have removed all shrink wrap from our packaging by the end of 2022.

 Starting with our 4oz jars, we have re-designed the trays that our jars travel in – previously with shrink wrap – to include a flap closure that is sealed with a single sticker.
-This keeps the jars secure, and removes the need for shirk wrap.
+This keeps the jars secure, and removes the need for shrink wrap.

 We have the same plan for other items in our range.